-- We will use maps and globes, talk about where we live and discuss other countries (including Japan and the Olympics) and how they are the same/different - The natural world we will learn about plants, what plants need to grow and talk about and begin to label the parts of a plant, we will look at animals and habitats linked to our topic of The Seaside' - Seasonal changes we will talk about summer and how it is different to the other seasons - Computing we will continue to use ICT equipment and develop our skills when using simple programs on the interactive whiteboard, the Chrome Books and through the use of programmable toys such as the Beebots - E-safety keeping personal information private and knowing where to go for help and support when they have concerns about material on the internet
+- We will use maps and globes, talk about where we live and discuss other countries and how they are the same/different.
+We will find out about jobs and resources that are linked to the sea as part of our Seaside topic work. - The natural world we will learn about animals including humans by naming and sorting different animals, we will also learn about animals and habitats linked to our topic of 'The Seaside.' - Seasonal changes we will talk about summer and how it is different to the other seasons. - Computing we will continue to use ICT equipment and develop our skills when using simple programs on the interactive whiteboard, the Chrome Books and through the use of programmable toys such as the Beebots - E-safety keeping personal information private and knowing where to go for help and support when they have concerns about material on the internet.

-- Discuss how they and others may be feeling and why. - Look at family photos and talk about changes in people as they grow up. - Practise typing their name and other simple words using a keyboard (rather than touchscreen)
+- Discuss how they and others may be feeling and why. - Look at family photos and talk about changes in people as they grow up. - Practise typing their name and other simple words using a keyboard (rather than touchscreen).